 My adventures as a digital nomad

-I set up this digital nomad blog to capture my first experience of living overseas as a digital nomad with my husband and 3-year-old son.
-I’ve travelled a lot and I’ve lived abroad teaching English for several years in Korea, China and for a short time in Taiwan, but I’ve never run my own business from overseas before.
+I set up this digital nomad blog to capture my first experience of living overseas as a digital nomad with my husband and then 3-year-old son.
+I’ve travelled a lot and I’ve lived abroad teaching English for several years in Korea, China and for a short time in Taiwan, but I’d never run my own business from overseas before.

 After living in Nha Trang, Vietnam for three months as a test run of the digital nomad thing, we returned to Australia, sold everything and moved to South Korea.
 I’m growing my copywriting business and have found myself gravitating back to large government and corporate content strategy and management gigs.
 Life is great!

 This is my collection of digital nomad posts.

 We arrived in Korea on this day one year ago.
 Happy anniversary to us!
 After reflecting on the year that was, here are some things I’ve learned about life in Korea.

 Don’t buy into the western media hysteria over North Korea.
 It’s the same rhetoric I dealt with back in the early noughties when I lived here.
 Nothing has changed.
 The South Koreans are like my canary in the coal mine – when the canary stops singing, it’s time to leave in a big fat hurry.